International student: Foreign branch campuses

-sustainability problems, and long-term prospects like damage on academic reputations and finance.
+sustainability problems, and long-term prospects like damage to academic reputations and finance.

 Challenges

 Language

 Most foreign students encounter difficulties in language use.
 Such issues make it difficult to gain familiarity with the local culture.
 Sometimes, these language barriers can subject international students to ignorance or disrespect from native speakers.
 Most international students also lack support groups in the country where they are studying.
-Although all colleges in North America that are in student exchange programs do have an International Student Office.
+All colleges in North America that are in student exchange programs do have an International Student Office.
 The more students a particular college has who come from the same country, the better the support is for getting involved in the new culture.
+Similarly, an Australian study reported language and acculturation challenges for international students who participate in higher education programs.

 Foreign students face several challenges in their academic studies at North American universities.
 Studies have shown that these challenges include several different factors: inadequate English proficiency; unfamiliarity with North American culture; lack of appropriate study skills or strategies; academic learning anxiety; low social self-efficacy; financial difficulties; and separation from family and friends.
 Despite the general perception that American culture is diverse rather than homogenous, the American ideology of cultural homogeneity has been alleged to imply an American mindset that because Eurocentric cultures are superior to others, people with different cultures should conform to the dominant monocultural canon and norms.

 Economic impact

 Research from the National Association of Foreign Student Advisers (NAFSA) shows the economic benefits of the increasing international higher-education enrollment in the United States.
 According to their 2021–2022 academic year analysis, nearly one million international students contributed $33.8 billion to the US economy and 335,000 jobs.
 This represents almost a 19% increase in dollars compared to the previous year.

 International students contribute more than job and monetary gains to the economy.
-"The increase in economic activity is certainly positive news but it should be kept in perspective: it shows we've only regained about half the ground lost in the previous academic year," said Dr. Esther D. Brimmer, NAFSA executive director and CEO.
+"The increase in economic activity is certainly positive news, but it should be kept in perspective: it shows we've only regained about half the ground lost in the previous academic year," said Dr. Esther D. Brimmer, NAFSA executive director and CEO.
 "We must not be complacent that this upward trend will automatically continue.

-According to NAFSA's research, their diverse views contribute to technological innovation has increased America's ability to compete in the global economy.
+According to NAFSA's research, their diverse views contribute to technological innovation, which has increased America's ability to compete in the global economy.

 International students crowding out domestic students has been observed, particularly at selective programs.

 Some international students have faced suspicions of involvement in economic and industrial espionage.